skills/release-based-workflow/README.md

 ### :keyboard: Activity: Create and merge the hotfix pull request

 1. Open a pull request with `hotfix-v1.0.1` as the `base` branch, and `fix-game-background` as the `compare` branch
-1. Fill in the pull request template to describe your changes (e.g. `Hotfix for broken game style` as the title and `Fixed bug, set game background back to black` as the body content)
+1. Fill in the pull request template to describe your changes, you can set the pull request title to `Hotfix for broken game style` and you can include a detailed pull request body, an example is below
+    ```
+    ## Description:
+    - Fixed bug, set game background back to black
+    ```
 1. Review the changes and click `Create pull request`
 1. We want to merge this into our hotfix branch now so click **Merge pull request**